This feature availability depends on your plan.

 - Require Storage Card Encryption.
 This setting determines whether encryption of the device's storage card is required.

 - Password Recovery Enabled.
 When this box is checked, you can store the recovery password for the device on the Exchange server.
 The recovery password can be viewed from Outlook Web Access.
+Important: the recovery password is only available in OWA in Exchange 2010.

 - Require Manual Sync When Roaming.
 When this box is checked, the device must switch to manual synchronization while roaming.